Project Catalog

 UW-Green Bay

-A class for beginner MIDDLE schoolers (entering grades 7 - 9) to learn how to use Tinkercad software, 3d print and laser cut.
-This is the intro course that sets the stage for all the other higher level Design Tech courses we offer.
-The class includes direct instruction on the basics of tools in software and equipment while developing projects that have a mix of tight parameters and open-ended creative input.
-By the end of this class, students should have confidence in the process of creating Tinkercad designs and outputting them to 3d print and laser cutting.
+This intro course sets the stage for future design tech classes by instructing campers on the basics of tools in software (Tinkercad) and equipment, while developing grade-appropriate projects that have a mix of tight parameters and open-ended creative input.
+By the end of this class, campers will have confidence in the process of creating Tinkercad designs and outputting them to 3D print and laser cutting.
+We divide it into an Elementary Class (Entering Grades 4 to 6) and a Middle School Class (Entering Grades 7 to 9).

 How you can help: